hendrixjoseph/puppy-snuggles/_posts/2017-03-01-what-vaccines-does-my-new-puppy-need.md

 image: images/covers/2017-03-01-what-vaccines-does-my-new-puppy-need.png
 ---

 When you first adopt a puppy, there are many things you must do.
 One of which is to find a veterinarian to look him or her over to see how healthy he or she is.
 You will also need your veterinarian to start your new puppy's vaccination schedule.

+***Note:*** *Always trust and seek the advice of your veterinarian before a random internet source.*

 ### What is a vaccine?